Market Surveillance Regulations

 - Union

-- testing facilities must be accredited in accordance with Regulation (EC) No 765/2008;
+- testing facilities must be accredited in accordance with Regulation (EC) No. 765/2008;

 - designated Union testing facilities provide their services only to market surveillance authorities, the network, the Commission